 These senior demographics represent both a new challenge to America and a unique opportunity.
-Illness associated with aging correlates with a critical redistribution of resources to provide additional medical services, caretaker assistance, nutritional requirements, and of living spaces to accommodate elder lifestyles.
+Illness associated with aging correlates with a critical redistribution of resources to provide additional medical services, caretaker assistance, nutritional requirements, and among them many World War I and institutional and residential rehabilitation i Warmth' - African proverb.

+of living spaces to accommodate elder lifestyles.